feagi/feagi-connector/embodiments/godot-bridge/FEAGIByteStructures/docs/8-single-raw-image.md

 **Size: Varies but only changes when image resolution changes**

-This structure encodes a 2D image in RAW RGB Int8 format.
+This structure encodes a 2D image in RAW BGR (due to Godot) Int8 format.
 It is intended to be used to transfer images in a fully uncompressed format while also encoding its size information.
 This implementation is generic intentionally. *Size generally doesn't change size unless resolution of the image changes.*

 #### General Structure